 Why else is such propaganda and brainwashing needed?
 To what means?

-The reason why it’s important to know that this mentality exists is because when you read a newspaper article written in self-righteous indignation or when you encounter a fellow Jew condemning charedi avoidance of army service & glorifying female participation ("We don't care about decapitating pilots in burning jets!
-More grrrl power!"), it’s important to realize the basis for much of this resentment and the feelings of victimhood.
+The reason why it’s important to know this mentality exists is because when you read a newspaper article written in self-righteous indignation or when you encounter a fellow Jew condemning charedi avoidance of army service & glorifying female participation ("We don't care about decapitating pilots in burning jets!
+More grrrl power!"), it’s important to understand the basis for much of this resentment and the accompanying feelings of victimhood.

 Like, who is really victimized by a yeshivah bachur learning Gemara in yeshivah rather than watching American sitcoms as a "soldier" on an army base?